input-output-hk/plutus-pioneer-program/README.md

 - Week #6

   - Try to replicate what is done in the lecture - minting tokens with the `cardano-cli` and the PAB.

+- Week #7
+  - Implement the game of "Rock, Paper, Scissors" using state machines.

 ## Some Plutus Modules